24 July 2024

 3. Incorporate appropriate FDI screening-related provisions into the transactional documents, for example, warranties, pre-conditions and long-stop dates.

-Following its implementation in September 2024, dealmakers will be keen to examine the practical application of the FDI screening mechanism.
+Following its implementation in early January 2025, dealmakers will be keen to examine the practical application of the FDI screening mechanism.
 While individual screening decisions or details about any individual transaction will not be disclosed, the Act requires the submission of an annual report to the House of the Oireachtas, setting out aggregated data, trends and outcomes.
 Once published, the inaugural annual report may offer real insight into the emerging enforcement landscape, though it will not contain any information that could result in the identification of individual parties to any transaction.

 To the Point